raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 traffic to maintain connection state.
 The keepalive interval MUST NOT be less than ten seconds.
-If the client does not generate the mandated keepalive traffic, then after twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).
+If the client does not generate the mandated keepalive traffic, then after twice this interval the server will forcibly abort the connection.
 Since the minimum allowed keepalive interval is ten seconds, the minimum time at which a server will forcibly disconnect a client for failing to generate the mandated keepalive traffic is twenty seconds.